zer0cache/matic-docs/docs/edge/additional-features/blockscout.md

 ---

 ## Overview
-This guide goes into details on how to compile and deploy Blockscout instance to work with Polygon-Edge.
+This guide goes into details on how to compile and deploy BlockScout instance to work with Polygon-Edge.
-Blockscout has its own [documentation](https://docs.blockscout.com/for-developers/manual-deployment), but this guide focuses on simple but detailed step-by-step instructions on how to setup Blockscout instance.
+BlockScout has its own [documentation](https://docs.blockscout.com/for-developers/manual-deployment), but this guide focuses on simple but detailed step-by-step instructions on how to setup BlockScout instance.

 ## Environment
 * Operating System: Ubuntu Server 20.04 LTS [download link](https://releases.ubuntu.com/20.04/) with sudo permissions